Eye See…Eye Learn® Program

-The Eye See…Eye Learn® program is available to children born in 2016 that are in any junior kindergarten program.
-This ESEL program began July 1, 2020 and goes through to June 30, 2021.
+Starting July 1st, 2021, the Eye See…Eye Learn® program is available to children born in 2016 and 2017 that are in any junior or senior kindergarten program.
 To participate in the program the eye exam must be with a participating optometrist.

-If required, Eye See…Eye Learn® will provide one pair of glasses courtesy of our participating optometrists and corporate partners Plastic Plus and Modern Optical Canada.
+If required, Eye See…Eye Learn® will provide one pair of glasses per child courtesy of our participating optometrists and corporate partners Essilor Vision Foundation Canada and Modern Optical Canada.
 The frames are fashionable and are made with high quality and impact resistant polycarbonate lenses.
 The estimated value of the glasses is over $250.

 For more information, send an email to: email@example.com.

 Eye See…Eye Learn program starting July 1, 2021, all children born in 2017 Flyer

 If you would like to learn more about the program, you can download the flyer in either English or French by clicking on the corresonding button.

 Use our Find an Eye Doctor tool to find a participating optometrist* near you.

 *Participating optometrists will have a note beside their name saying “Eye See…Eye Learn doctor”.